Basic Lighting Definitions

 LEDs have numerous benefits over conventional lighting technologies –

-Unlike conventional lamps that fail abruptly, LEDs depreciate slowly over time.
-The life of an LED is defined as when its lumen output depreciates to 70%.
-It is also called L70.
+Unlike conventional lamps that fail abruptly, LEDs depreciates slowly over time.
+The life of LED is defined as when its lumen output depreciates to 70%.

-What is the comparison of an LED’s lifespan as compared to conventional lamps?
+How is the life of LEDs compared to conventional lamps?

 What are the challenges with LED Lighting?

-LEDs are very sensitive to temperature and also produce a lot of heat.
-This heat should be removed from the system to maintain the junction temperature within the prescribed limits.
-LED are also point sources, hence they are prone to cause glare if the optics are not properly designed.
+LEDs are very sensitive to temperature & also produce a lot of heat during operation.
+This heat should be removed from system to maintain the junction temperature within prescribed limits.

 What is junction temperature?

-It is the temperature of the PN junction in the LED chip.
+It is the temperature of the PN junction in LED chip

 What happens if the junction temperature increases?